-A placebo is an inactive drug or treatment in a clinical trial and is often referred to as a “sugar pill.”
-A placebo-controlled trial compares a new treatment with a placebo; people who receive a placebo are in the control group.
+A placebo is an inactive drug or treatment in a clinical trial.
+It is sometimes referred to as a “sugar pill.”
+A placebo-controlled trial compares a new treatment with a placebo.
+People who receive a placebo are in the control group.
 The use of placebos in cancer clinical trials is rare.
-Cancer.Net previously talked with Richard L. Schilsky, MD, in 2008 to learn more about the emerging use of placebos in cancer clinical trials.
-This article was updated in 2012.

 Q. Why are some cancer researchers now using placebos in clinical trials?

 A: In past years, it was generally not necessary or possible to use placebos in cancer clinical trials.
 This is because most chemotherapy treatments caused obvious tumor shrinkage and striking, sometimes severe, side effects that could not be produced by a “sugar pill.”

 However, many of the newer, targeted drugs slow tumor growth but may not cause tumor shrinkage.
 Testing these drugs requires that clinical trials have a control group, so that researchers can tell whether stabilization of the tumor growth is an effect of the treatment or just reflects the natural behavior of the tumor.
 Furthermore, many of the newer drugs are given by mouth and have side effects that are hard to distinguish from the symptoms of cancer itself, such as fatigue.